sherlock-audit/2022-08-sentiment-judging/204-M/1-report.md

 Refactor `getPrice(address)` to `getPrice(address, amount)` and pass in the exact amount to ensure it can be liquidated fully without a loss

 Alternatively cap the Yearn tokens to a massively small LTV (35% is probably as high as you should go without simming on a token by token basis)

+## Sentiment Team
+Not fixing since we don't plan to launch with Yearn.
+We are okay with not including this contract in the coverage scope since it won't be deployed.

+## Lead Senior Watson
+Acknowledged.